 A great place to start informing guests of your hotel extras is as soon as they check-in.
-Your front-desk staff not only have the opportunity to encourage and discuss the latest specials but also any other events or activities that are happening in or around your hotel.
+Your front-desk staff not only have the opportunity to encourage and discuss the latest specials but also, promote any other events or activities that are happening in or around your hotel.
 This technique is called upselling.

 1. Understand your guests

 Understand your guests by carefully reviewing profiles and developing buyer personas.
 These are highly detailed representations of your target audience, including demographics, location, income, challenges, and goals.
 When you understand your audience - in this case, a hotel guest - you can cater to their wants and needs and promote personalized features that you know will lead to a better reception from the guest.

 One way to instantly turn a guest away from an upsell is by disparaging their current arrangements.
 Instead, reassure guests they've made an excellent selection and have a room they'll love.
 Avoid making pre-booked accommodations sound undesirable, with statements like, "The room you booked doesn't have…" or "You've only booked the standard room."
 Instead, assure them the room will be to their liking.
 Then, ask if they're aware or interested in upgrades.